sideb0ard/TheB0ardside/content/wizardbook.md

 Slug: "wizard-book-lectures"
 ---

-I've never made it very far through my copy of Abelson and Sussman's 'Structure and Interpretation Of Computer Programs', so I was super excited to find this whole series of lectures online with them both presenting the text as a course.
+I've never made it very far through my copy of Abelson, Sussman and Sussman's 'Structure and Interpretation Of Computer Programs', so I was super excited to find this whole series of lectures online with them Harold and Gerald Jay presenting the text as a course.
 The lectures help a lot, making it a whole lot easier than just wading through the text yourself.
 I went deep over the weekend, watching the first four of them - My Lisp foo is getting strong!

 [Full Course Online](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/)